We are currently investigating this incident.

 The Legion would be in the same boat as Rin, maybe even worse, if it wasn't for Susie.
 Normally, I wouldn't consider cosmetics to be canon, but the devs seem to have out of their way to give us a year with Susie that I'll consider her two cosmetics canon.
-But just hers, not Joey's (if you look VERY closely at the Legion picture, both teaser and selection, you can see Joey's mask there).
-Her sweater on both of them give us the year 1996.
+Her sweater on both of them give us the year 1996 (also shown in their photo that takes you to Ormond).
 They kill the janitor and get grabbed by the Entity (unfortunately, as I've figured out in the past, they are NOT grabbed with Jeff, which is a wasted opportunity and a half).

 EDIT: As of January 15, I have actually found something for Rin.
 It is far simpler than I had originally believed, which is probably why I missed it in all honesty.
 The university she goes to, Takamatsu, wasn't established until 1996.
 Meaning this is the EARLIEST year she can be from, and I'd wager that she's probably later than that.
 But that's as far as I can go with her.